Easy Pumpkin Dump Cake

 Eric bought me a new Kitchenaid for my birthday, and it is awesome.
 It works exactly the same as the one we already had, but it is copper and looks amazing in our kitchen.
 I know, stupid reason to get a whole new machine (I can FEEL my frugal parents cringing) but it really changes the look of our kitchen, and wouldn’t you rather see gorgeous copper in the background of my blog photos than plum purple?
 See, I knew you were on my side.

-What is Pumpkin Dump Cake?
+What is Pumpkin Pie Dump Cake?

 Last week my friend Amelia threw a Witches Night Out Halloween party, girls only.
 It was SO fun and she fed us amazing food.
 Dessert was something she called “Pumpkin Dessert” and it was served in individual mini mason jars.
 I asked her what it was and she said a can of pumpkin mixed up how it says on the can, then you “dump” a dry cake mix on top and drizzle with melted butter.
 I LOVE cake mix recipes like this, the topping is unbelievable!

-Amelia grew up eating this pumpkin dump cake, it’s in her family’s recipe file.
+Amelia grew up eating this pumpkin dump cake.
+It’s in her family’s recipe file.

 (That file is also where I got her apple crisp, which I have deemed “Apple Crisp, with a Ridiculous Amount of Streusel.”
 Her family knows where it’s at when it comes to dessert!
-One time Amelia was going camping with a friend, and Amelia said, ‘look up a crisp recipe, I’ll bring the apples, you bring the topping.’
+One time Amelia was going camping with a friend, and Amelia said, ‘Look up a crisp recipe, I’ll bring the apples, you bring the topping.’
 So her friend finds a recipe that looks good and reads on the post that it’s from the food blogger’s friend “Amelia.”
 She had found Amelia’s own family recipe on my blog.
 So funny, right?)

 Well, I went home and made it the very next day.
 It was good but it could have been better, so I tried a couple more times to get it just right.
 (I found out later that I totally misunderstood Amelia’s instructions.
 Oops!)